wp-plugins/loyaltyjs/readme.txt

 == Description ==

+<strong>What is Loyalty.js?</strong>

 Loyalty js is a lightweight jQuery plugin that keeps track of how many times a user has come to your web property and allows you to craft a different experience based on that count.
 You can control the behavior by adding data-attribute tags to your DOM elements.
 Now, rather than having content rotate for every user at the same time, you will be able to "tell a story" that always starts at the beginning and progresses as a user becomes more engaged.

+<strong>What does that mean?</strong>

+Imagine you are a technology company with multiple project case studies on your site.
+As it stands now you can either...

+1) Show your best case study first.
+This is great because people will see it first, but people that are returning to your site for the 3rd, 8th, 12th time still see it.
+Sure, you have calls to action that allow them to dig deeper and explore your content, but in essence, your landing page is no longer relevant to them.
+It is a wasted opportunity.

+This leads people to...

+2) Change up their content.
+They want to keep it "fresh".
+The problem here is that a lot of people will come to your site that may never discover your favorite piece.
+Every user, regardless of how many times they have come see the same content.
+This feels like the equivilant of reading a story and forcing people that arrive late to join in the middle.
+What is "newest" is not always the most relevant way to introduce a first time visitor to your brand.

+With loyalty.js you can dictate an experience that is based on how many times the user has visited your site, not an artificial timeline driven by "SEO Friendly Content Updates".

 <strong>Wordpress Usage</strong>